 However, the farmer was saving the other side of this monster buck for a friend who made antlers into knife handles.
 Can you believe someone wanted to cut up a side of this world-class, 16-point set of antlers!

-And, apparently it really was partially cut up, destroying a piece of whitetail history.
+Unfortunately, the farmer wasn't kidding.
+The antler really was partially cut up, destroying a piece of whitetail history.
 A chunk of the main beam was discovered years later after it was thought to be destroyed.
-We can't know for certain what this buck would've actually scored, but a taxidermist later re-created the whole left side.
+We can't know for certain what this buck would've scored, but a taxidermist later re-created the whole left side based on descriptions.
 People subsequently made estimates that it may have scored as high as 230, which would smash all typical whitetail records.

-Unfortunately, all we know about this legend is the sheds.
+That's the extent of what we know about this legendary animal.
 As far as we know, he simply vanished into Iowa hunting legend without ever meeting up with a hunter.